6 min read

 refine your target audience

-It’s a good idea to take some time each year to consider who you’re trying to reach — the demographics, pain points, and more of your target audience.
+It’s a good idea to take some time each year to consider who you’re trying to reach — the demographics, pain points, etc. of your target audience.
 Adapting your marketing to address the unique needs of your customer base will help you set smarter, more measurable goals.

 Need a refresher on buyer personas?
 Learn what buyer personas are and why they’re so important in this blog.